astro-tiptop/TIPTOP/docs/source/howto.rst

 This section contains the details of the control, the framerate and the delay::

    [RTC]
-   ;HO Loop gain - required
+   # HO Loop gain - required
    LoopGain_HO = 0.5
-   ;HO loop frequency in [Hz] - required SensorFrameRate_HO = 500.0
+   # HO loop frequency in [Hz] - required
+   SensorFrameRate_HO = 500.0
-   ;HO loop frame delay - required
+   # HO loop frame delay - required
    LoopDelaySteps_HO = 1

 .. _MCAO: